zawwz/zpkg/README.md

 # zpkg

-Simple and basic packaging system
+Basic and simple packaging system

 Designed to be used by anyone and deployed anywhere, it is a very basic packaging system without much functionnality but very portable